This post may contain affiliate links. See my disclosure for more details.

 Be completely honest with yourself and keep a record of everything you spend for a week or longer.
 This will give you a concise overview of exactly where your money is being spent.
 It can also give you an insight to whether you not you tend towards emotional spending.

 Take a look at the results and consider if you are happy with your spending or is there anywhere you think your money would be better off going towards one of your goals?

 When you’re working out your budget, separate your needs from your wants.
 Your monthly water bill is a need.
 Your cable subscription is a want.

 Replacement clothes when yours have holes in – need.
 A new pair of sandals because they look cute – want.
-You absolutely can budget for both, but when it comes to budgeting, the needs have to come first.
+You absolutely can budget for both, but when it comes to budgeting, the essentials have to come first.

 4. Budget for Saving

 Another great budgeting tip is to make saving a part of your budget, so it just goes out like any other bill.
 Budgeting for saving, even if it’s just a small amount, makes you much more likely to build better savings than just getting to the end of the month and hoping there’s something left to save.